 For cases providing examples of the calculation of profits, see Polar Bear Prods., 384 F.3d at 712-16 (upholding an award of profits based on expert testimony of certain sales figures but rejecting an award for enhanced brand prestige); Frank Music Corp., 772 F.2d at 518-19 (discussing the calculation and proof of profits attributable to an infringement and holding that indirect profits are recoverable if they are ascertainable; e.g., the plaintiff could claim profits that resulted from hotel and gambling operations if those profits were attributable to an infringing stage show); Cream Records, 754 F.2d at 828-29 (awarding profits from the defendant’s sale of beverage following the defendant’s use of the plaintiff’s song in a commercial); Williams v.
 Gaye, 895 F.3d 1106, 1129-30 (9th Cir.
 2018) (explaining that the defendants “bore the burden of proof” and that the jury was free to apportion more than the percentage estimates of the defendant’s expert, but less than the percentage estimates of the plaintiff’s expert (citation omitted)); and Unicolors, Inc. v.
 H&M Hennes & Mauritz, L.P., 52 F.4th 1054, 1075 n.9 (9th Cir.
-2022) (accepting that the plaintiff “satisfied its burden in proving disgorgement damages, even without placing an expert damages witness on the stand” because the “sales price” and “number of units sold” could be used to calculate the infringer’s “gross revenue”), cert. denied, 143 S. Ct.
-2583 (2023).
+2022) (accepting that the plaintiff “satisfied its burden in proving disgorgement damages, even without placing an expert damages witness on the stand” because the “sales price” and “number of units sold” could be used to calculate the infringer’s “gross revenue”).